RobertaNer3s/RobertaNer3s/README.md

 </br>

 ## ✨ &nbsp; **About myself**
-- 👩‍💻 &nbsp; I am currently an intern in the development area.
+- 👩‍💻 &nbsp; I'm currently work as a junior front-end developer
+- 📚 &nbsp; Currently working with Angular
-- 📚 &nbsp; I'm currently learning ReactJS, NextJS, NodeJS and Python.
+- 📚 &nbsp; Currently learning ReactJS, NextJS and Python.
 - ⚡️ &nbsp; I'm enthusiastic about new technologies, in iot and in programming languages
 - 📫 &nbsp; How to reach me: [click here](mailto:Robertha07rocha@gmail.com)